SkyMocha/skymocha.github.io/Courses/Hum110/God_Becomes_The_Police_State.md

 ### Examining the story of Cain and Abel let’s us understand the purpose of religion
 * So why should I care?

+### Bibliography

+- Foucault, Michel.
+Discipline and Punish: The Birth of the Prison.
+2nd Vintage Books ed, Vintage Books, 1995.
+- Jewish Publication Society, editor.
+Tanakh =: [Tanakh]: A New Translation of the Holy Scriptures According to the Traditional Hebrew Text.
+1st ed, Jewish Publication Society, 1985.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D5FBU2H)